cmusatyalab/openscout/README.md

 ### 7. Tearing down

 Hitting CTRL-C while `docker-compose up` is running will stop the containers.
-However to explicitly destroy them, you can use `docker-compsoe down`.
+However to explicitly destroy them, you can use `docker-compose down`.
 This will also destroy the networks, however the training volume (and any images that were added to the training set) will persist until explicitly deleted with `docker volume rm`.

 ## Android Client Installation